 Imagine this: a wheat flour crepe topped with scallions, egg, baocui (crispy wafer), and spice pastes.
 What more can you truly ask for in a combination sweet and savory crepe?
 The answer to that is, of course, nothing.

 I discovered Jianbing almost by accident on my last day when some friends in my hostel recommended a great street food just around the corner from our Beijing accommodation.
 Skeptical, after already feeling under the weather for a few days, I relented and tried it with amazing results.
-If one food could turn around an entire opinion on a country I would have to say that Jianbing did that for me (or was it the scorpion at Wangfujing Street the night before?).
+If one food could turn around an entire opinion on a country I would have to say that Jianbing did that for me (or was it the scorpion at Wangfujing Street?).
 In any case, the half-breakfast half-lunch crepe is one dish that I will talk about until the end of time and is one you should not miss while in Beijing.

 Szechuan Hot Pot